OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 ## Definitions
 **Programming**

-Programming is the process of giving a computer a specific set of instructions in a particular language that it can comprehend and execute, enabling it to perform a desired operation or task.
+Programming is the process of instructing a computer to perform specific tasks or solve problems by providing it with a set of precise and logical instructions written in a programming language.

+**Programming Language**

+A programming language is a formal system of rules and syntax used to write and communicate instructions to a computer for the purpose of creating software and controlling its behavior.

 **Python**

-Python is a general-purpose, high-level programming language.
-Its design philosophy emphasizes code readability with the use of significant indentation.
-Its language constructs object-oriented approach aims to help programmers write clear, logical code for small and large scale of projects.
+Python is a high-level, interpreted programming language known for its simplicity, readability, and versatility.

 ## Use of Python in Real Life